Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

 We now compute the map for the graph cobordism $(Y\times[0,1],\Gamma_U)$ from Figure~\ref{fig::26}.
 We use the previous result for $(Y\times [0,1],\Gamma_\gamma)$, as well as the vertex breaking relation from Lemma~\ref{lem:vertexbreakingrelation}.
 It is convenient to consider the more general case that the loops in $\Gamma_U$ are not necessary null-homologous, and instead have homology classes $\gamma_1$ and $\gamma_2$.
-As shown in Figure~\ref{fig::28}, by using the vertex breaking relation, and the computation of the induced map of the left cobordism in Figure~\ref{fig::26}, we have that the cobordism on the right of Figure~\ref{fig::26} has induced map The graph $\Gamma_U$ from the proposition statement is obtained by picking $\gamma_1$ and $\gamma_2$ to be null-homologous in $H_1(Y;\Z)$, so that $A_{\gamma_1}$ and $A_{\gamma_2}$ vanish.
-The remaining term in the above formula is $U$, completing the proof. \end{proof}
+As shown in Figure~\ref{fig::28}, by using the vertex breaking relation, and the computation of map induced by $(Y\times [0,1], \Gamma_{\gamma_i})$, we have that the cobordism on the right of Figure~\ref{fig::26} has induced map

+The graph $\Gamma_U$ from the main statement is obtained by picking $\gamma_1$ and $\gamma_2$ to be null-homotopic in $Y$, so $A_{\gamma_1}$ and $A_{\gamma_2}$ vanish.
+The remaining term in equation~\eqref{eq:U+Ag1Ag2} is $U$, completing the proof. \end{proof}